 FORCE advocates for families facing hereditary breast and ovarian cancer in areas such as access to care, research funding, insurance, and privacy.

 Federal funding for cancer research has led to significant advances in cancer prevention, detection, diagnosis, treatment, and quality of life for patients.
 More than 14 million U.S. cancer survivors are alive today, largely because of the nation’s commitment to cancer research.
 The main sources of cancer research funding in the U.S. are the National Institutes of Health (NIH), which includes the National Cancer Institute (NCI), and the Department of Defense (DoD) Congressionally Directed Medical Research Programs (CDMRP).
+FORCE was involved in recent efforts to preserve or increase funding for these crucial programs.

 National Institutes of Health